All information presented on the MD Program admissions web pages is for the entering year 2023.

 The MCAT is required for acceptance.

-The MCAT assesses your problem solving, critical thinking, and knowledge of natural, behavioral, and social science concepts and principles prerequisite to the study of medicine.
-There is a fee to register for the exam, however some may qualify for the Fee Assistance Program.
+The MCAT assesses problem solving, critical thinking, and knowledge of natural, behavioral, and social science concepts and principles prerequisite to the study of medicine.
+There is a fee to register for the exam, however some may qualify for the Fee Assistance Program (FAP).

-- Latest you can take the MCAT: last September test date in the year you submit your application
+- Latest an applicant can take the MCAT: last September test date in the year the application is submitted.

-- Oldest MCAT considered: 4 years prior to the date you expect to matriculate.
-For students entering in Fall 2020, the oldest acceptable MCAT is anytime in 2016.
+- Oldest MCAT considered: 4 years prior to the date the applicant expects to matriculate.
+For students entering in Fall 2023, the oldest acceptable MCAT is anytime in 2018.

-- If you take the MCAT multiple times: The highest eligible composite score will be considered.
+- If an applicant takes the MCAT multiple times: the highest eligible composite percentile rank will be considered.

-After you have met the MCAT/GPA requirements and your application goes into review with these metrics blinded, the Admissions Committee may look at grade trends as well as your performance in prerequisite courses.
+After an application has met one of the GPA/MCAT combination threshold requirements and the application goes into review with these metrics blinded, the Admissions Committee may look at grade trends as well as an applicant’s performance in prerequisite or other science courses.

-You must have earned a bachelor’s degree from an accredited college or university in the United States or Canada by July 15 of the year you will begin medical school.
-Your degree may be in the discipline of your choice, as long as you have completed the prerequisite coursework.
+Applicants must have earned a bachelor’s degree from an accredited college or university in the United States or Canada by July 15 of the year they will begin medical school.
+Their degree may be in the discipline of their choice, as long as they have completed the prerequisite coursework.

-If you do not have a bachelor’s degree because you enrolled in a doctoral-level (terminal degree) program from a U.S. accredited institution that did not require a bachelor’s degree for entrance, you may apply if you will earn or have earned the doctoral degree by July 15 of the year you will begin medical school.
+If the applicant does not have a bachelor’s degree because they enrolled in a doctoral-level (terminal degree) program from a U.S. accredited institution that did not require a bachelor’s degree for entrance, they may apply if they will earn or have earned the doctoral degree by July 15 of the year they will begin medical school.

-You’ll need to complete the following minimum course requirements with a grade of C (any level of C) or better by July 15 of the year you expect to enroll in our medical school.
-While prerequisites do not need to be completed when you apply, acceptance is conditional, pending successful completion of the requirements.
+Applicants will need to complete the following minimum course requirements with a grade of C (any level of C) or better by July 15 of the year they expect to enroll in our medical school.
+While prerequisites do not need to be completed when they apply, acceptance is conditional, pending successful completion of the requirements.

-Note: Coursework does not expire.
-Any courses taken at an accredited U.S. or Canadian institution are accepted, including online courses.
+- Any courses taken at an accredited US or Canadian institution are accepted

 REQUIRED COLLEGE PREREQUISITES